StatCan/NBL-CNB/docs/source/polygon_cutting.rst

    :width: 400
    :alt: Example with valid and invalid splits with imagery

-Do deal withg slivers the area of each split is calculated and any polygons under the maximum sliver size (default is 20m2) are removed.
+Do deal with slivers the area of each split is calculated and any polygons under the maximum sliver size (default is 20m2) are removed.

 .. code-block:: python